Skip to main content

 This rotation offers an in-depth experience in pediatric surgery, designed to cultivate diagnostic and operative skills within a supportive learning environment.

-Typical Schedule: The elective rotation in pediatric surgery follows a weekly schedule from Monday through Friday, beginning early at 5:30/6:00 AM and concluding at 4:00 PM.
+Typical schedule: Monday - Friday, 5:30/6 am - 4 pm.
 Students are also required to complete four overnight calls per month.
 Additionally, participation during two weekend days each month is expected.
 This schedule provides a comprehensive exposure to the rhythm and flow of pediatric surgical care.

 Criteria for passing: Satisfactory performance on the clinical evaluation.